St Sepulchre, Middlesex, London

 Most of the Family consisting of such as are weak and infirm, their chief Employment is to help one another, to teach the Children to read, and to keep the House clean, under the Direction of a Master and Mistress.

 The Reverend Vicar of the Parish frequently visits both these Houses, to see that they do not neglect their Duty to God, while under the Infirmities of old Age, Poverty and Sickness, they enjoy so happy a Retirement.

 The two workhouse locations are very close together — Sharp's Alley runs to the north of Chick Lane (later known as West Street).
 One of the workhouses can be seen on the 1820s map below.
 Sharp's Alley is the narrow lane running north-south at the west of the workhouse.
 The faint dotted line marks the line of the London wall.

 A parliamentary report of 1777 recorded that St Sepulchre had a workhouse to accommodate up to 279 inmates.

 In 1798, the parish promoted a Local Act (38 Geo.3 c.34) to rebuild the workhouse which was described as being "old and ruinous, and too small for the accommodation and relief of the poor."
 A further Act in 1806 (46 Geo.3 c.16) was passed to raise more money to complete the rebuilding.

 In 1837, St Sepulchre became part of the new West London Poor Law Union.
 Then in 1845, the parish transferred to the Holborn Poor Law Union but the West Street workhouse was retained by West London.
-The workhouse continued in use until the 1860s and was demolished as part of a major redevelopment of Smithfield Market.
+The Sharp's Alley workhouse closd in 1845 and the building was demolished in the early 1860s when the Metropolitan tube line was extended.

 Note: many repositories impose a closure period of up to 100 years for records identifying individuals.